fabius/kccs-pcd-2020/DOCUMENTATION.md

 Assuming there is a privately disclosed secret known by both parties, this approach provides a methodology to discover your contacts privately.

 This approach is not impenetrable though.
 Given infinite amount of computing resources any hash can be matched to its input value or collision thereof.
 The workload to compute hashes is horizontally scalable.
-Thus the critical data needed to evaluate the feasibility of computing a specific dictionary in question is the price to pay for the computing resources necessary:
+Thus, the critical data needed to evaluate the feasibility of computing a specific dictionary in question is the price to pay for the computing resources necessary:

 On a modern computer (6core, 2.8GHz), it takes 0.00063 milliseconds (6.3e-7 seconds) to compute a SHA1 hash.
 This translates to 1.5e+6 hashes per second.
 Assuming the desired pre-image is computed after half of the possible combinations (pre-image complexity of 1e+20 without salt), it would take approximately 1 million years of computing to get the desired hash.
 A comparable VM rental on Azure is about 2 billion USD.